WildSphee/aquarius-news/README.md

 # **Aquarius Newsletter**
-*Revolutionize Your Newsletter Creation and Distribution with Intelligent Multiagent Systems*
+*Revolutionize Your Newsletter Creation and Distribution with Intelligent Multi-agent Systems (MAS)*

 Welcome to the Aquarius!
 This project leverages a network of agents to dynamically create and distribute newsletters via SMTP or messaging platforms.
 Target is to provide automatic updated information about the latest news in a certain industry / trend.